Battle of Gaugamela: Size of Macedonian army

-The battle
+Battle

 Initial dispositions

-The battle began with the Persians already present at the battlefield.
+The battle began with the Persians already present on the battlefield.
 Darius had recruited the finest cavalry from his Eastern satrapies and from allied Scythian tribes and deployed scythed chariots, for which he had ordered bushes and vegetation removed from the battlefield to maximize their effectiveness.
 He also had 15 Indian elephants supported by Indian chariots.
 However, the absence of any mention of those elephants during the battle and their later capture in the Persian camp indicate they were withdrawn.
 The reason might have been fatigue.

 Darius placed himself in the center with his best infantry, as was the tradition among Persian kings.
 He was surrounded by, on his right, the Carian cavalry, Greek mercenaries and Persian horse guards.
-In the right-center he placed Persian foot guards (Apple Bearers/Immortals to the Greeks), the Indian cavalry and his Mardian archers.
+In the right-center, he placed Persian foot guards (Apple Bearers/Immortals to the Greeks), the Indian cavalry and his Mardian archers.

 On both flanks were the cavalry.
 Bessus commanded the left flank with the Bactrians, Dahae cavalry, Arachosian cavalry, Persian cavalry, Susian cavalry, Cadusian cavalry and Scythians.
 Chariots were placed in front with a small group of Bactrians.
 Mazaeus commanded the right flank with the Syrian, Median, Mesopotamian, Parthian, Sacian, Tapurian, Hyrcanian, Caucasian Albanian, Sacesinian, Cappadocian and Armenian cavalry.
 The Cappadocians and Armenians were stationed in front of the other cavalry units and led the attack.
-The Albanian and Palestinian cavalry were sent around to flank the Greek left.
+The Albanian cavalry were sent around to flank the Greek left.
 According to Curtius, the archers were all Amardi.

 The Macedonians were divided into two, with the right side under the direct command of Alexander and the left of Parmenion.
 Alexander fought with his Companion cavalry.
 With it was the Paionian and Greek light cavalry.
-The mercenary cavalry was divided into two groups, veterans on the flank of the right and the rest in front of the Agrians and Greek archers, who were stationed next to the phalanx.
+The mercenary cavalry was divided into two groups, veterans on the flank of the right and the rest in front of the Agrianes and Greek archers, who were stationed next to the phalanx.
 Parmenion was stationed on the left with the Thessalians, Greek mercenaries and Thracian cavalry.
 There they were to conduct a holding action while Alexander launched the decisive blow from the right.

 On the right-center were Cretan mercenaries.
 Behind them were Thessalian cavalry under Phillip, and Achaean mercenaries.
 To their right was another part of the allied Greek cavalry.
 From there came the phalanx, in a double line.
-Outnumbered over 5:1 in cavalry, with their line surpassed by over a mile, it seemed inevitable that the Greeks would be flanked by the Persians.
+Outnumbered over 5:1 in the cavalry, with their line surpassed by over a mile, it seemed inevitable that the Greeks would be flanked by the Persians.
 The second line was given orders to deal with any flanking units should the situation arise.
 This second line consisted mostly of mercenaries.